HIPAA Notice of Privacy Practices

 I. Who We Are

-This Notice describes the privacy practices of Cape Cod Healthcare, Inc., including all of its affiliated covered entities: Cape Cod Hospital, Falmouth Hospital, Falmouth Hospital Association, Inc., the Visiting Nurse Association of Cape Cod, Inc., Cape and Islands Health Services, Inc., the Medical Affiliates of Cape Cod, Inc. , JML Care Center, Heritage at Falmouth, C-LAB, Cape Cod Human Services, Inc., and the Cape Cod Healthcare Foundation, Inc., their physicians, nurses, therapists, licensed clinicians, employees, medical and affiliated staff members and other personnel (collectively, “we” or “us” or “CCHC” or “Cape Cod Healthcare”).
+This Notice describes the privacy practices of Cape Cod Healthcare, Inc., including all of its wholly-owned affiliated covered entities: Cape Cod Hospital, Falmouth Hospital, the Visiting Nurse Association of Cape Cod, Cape and Islands Health Services II., the Medical Affiliates of Cape Cod, JML Care Center, Heritage at Falmouth, C-LAB, Cape Cod Human Services, and the Cape Cod Healthcare Foundation, their physicians, nurses, therapists, licensed clinicians, employees, medical and affiliated staff members and other personnel (collectively, “we” or “us” or “CCHC” or “Cape Cod Healthcare”).
 The Notice applies to any services you receive from any of us at any of our facilities, beginning on April 14, 2003.

 II.
 Our Privacy Obligations

 We are required by law to maintain the privacy of your individually identifiable health information (“Protected Health Information” or “PHI”) and to provide you with this Notice, which describes our legal duties and privacy practices with respect to your Protected Health Information.
-Protected Health Information is created or received by health care providers such as those within CCHC and most often relates to your past, present or future physical or mental health condition, the provision of health care services to you, or with respect to which there is a reasonable basis to believe the information can be used to identify you.
-When we use or share your PHI with others, we are required to abide by the terms of this Notice.
+Protected Health Information is created or received by health care providers such as those within CCHC and most often relates to your past, present or future physical and/or mental health condition, the provision of health care services to you, or with respect to which there is a reasonable basis to believe the information can be used to identify you.
+When we use or share your PHI with others, we must do so consistent with this Notice.

 III.
 Allowable Uses and Disclosures Without Your Written Authorization

-In certain situations, which we will describe for you in Section IV below, we must obtain your written authorization in order to use and/or share your PHI with others.
-However, we do not need any other type of authorization from you to use your PHI for the following uses and releases:
+In certain situations, that we will describe for you in Section IV below, we must obtain your written authorization in order to use and/or share your PHI with others.
+However, we do not need any other type of authorization from you to use your PHI for the following purposes:

 A. Uses and Disclosures For Treatment, Payment and Health Care Operations.
 We may use and share your PHI in order to treat you, obtain payment for services provided to you and conduct our “health care operations” as detailed below: